Gerome/AdventOfCode2020/Eric/README.md

-! - if parts of a challenge are really similar, only latest will be kept ! - if parts kept, filename follows {day}.{part}.sh convention ! - if only last part kept, filename follows {day}.sh convention ! - gameover at midnight! (unless ref calls extra time)
+! - if parts of a challenge are really similar, only latest will be kept ! - if parts kept, filename follows {day}.{part}.sh convention ! - if only last part kept, filename follows {day}.sh convention ! - data files will use alphabet equivalents of double digit dates ! - gameover at midnight! (unless ref calls extra time)

 @@ Playing conditions: @@